cp3402-students/project-2025-tr1-jcua-team1/documentation/theme.md

 -   **Post Excerpts**: Toggle whether to display excerpts (summaries) of posts in archive listings.
 -   **Category-Specific Template**: A dedicated `content-category.php` template is used for category archives, allowing for unique styling and layout.

-These settings can be managed via **Appearance → Customise → Archive Settings**.
+These settings can be managed via **Appearance → Customize → Archive Settings**.

 ### 3. Front Page Template